-Whole Brain Teaching For Home Educators (with example): Whole Brain Teaching Improves The Health Of The Brain
+Whole Brain Teaching for Home Educators (a most important teaching tip for all subjects): Whole Brain Teaching Improves The Health Of The Brain

-First, it is very important that your home school child be emotionally and mentally ready to learn letter sounds.
-If he or she is excited about playing the Home School Reading Program Ring Around the Phonics and enjoys playing, then the student is ready to learn phonics.
-If the child is resistant to playing Home School Reading Program Ring Around the Phonics, despite your best efforts to excite them, then put the game up and try again in a month or two.
-Home School Reading Program Ring Around the Phonics is meant to be fun, so be patient with them and wait until they are excited to play.
+First, it is very important that your home school child be emotionally and mentally ready to learn letter sounds (see #3 “Natural Time clocks at this link ) .
+If he or she is excited about playing the Home School Reading Program, Ring Around the Phonics, and enjoys playing, then the student is ready to learn phonics.
+The Home School Reading Program Ring Around the Phonics is meant to be fun, so be patient with them and wait until they are excited to play.

 Play Ring Around the Phonics as a family as often as possible.
 This can be a great bonding time for everyone.

 While playing Ring Around the Phonics, remember, to praise often.
 If the child makes a mistake or can’t remember an answer, let them know it’s all right and that you are still proud of them.
 Then give them the correct answer.
 Loving touches may also be encouraging, like squeezing the shoulder or a pat on the back.
 When the child answers correctly praise them with a “good job”, “way to go”!
 A round of applause may also be in order.

 Home School Teaching Tip #6: Make an event of their accomplishments.

 Once a student has mastered enough letters to read one of the books, make an event of it.
 This is a big deal!
 Have a special snack or do something special to celebrate.
 He or she will still need your guidance, so be patient until they figure out how to blend all of the sounds they have learned.

 You should still be playing Ring Around the Phonics, and adding new letters until all the letters are mastered.